nkessler2000/sentiment_analysis/README.md

 This will run the `__main__.py` file containing the program entry point.
 The `__main__.py` file will execute all the steps to build the books.db database, retrieve book information, get reviews for eligable titles, and extract features.
 All data is saved to the `books.db` file in the `data` subfolder.
 Please note that building the entire database will take many hours, as the data needs to be scraped from Goodreads website.

 ### Important:
 It is possible to run the included Jupyter notebook files using the included books.db database file, which contains a subset of the entire dataset used in the analysis.
 However, due to GitHub file size limitations, this file needed to be zipped.
-Before running any Jupyter notebooks, first extract `books.db` from `books.zip in` the `data` subfolder.
+Before running any Jupyter notebooks, first extract `books.db` from `books.7z` in the `data` subfolder.